Caregiver Isolation & Loneliness: Insights from New Data

 Researchers analyzed data from 2,174 caregivers from the National Study of Caregiving IV.
 The results estimate that 2.8 million caregivers are socially isolated and 6.3 million caregivers feel lonely.
 That’s 12% and 27% of all caregivers, respectively.

 Caregiver isolation and loneliness doesn’t affect all caregivers the same way.
 Some groups are more at risk than others.
-It was found that men, in poor/fair health, and caregivers without partners were more likely to be isolated.
+It was found that men, in poor or fair health, and caregivers without partners are more likely to be isolated.

 Caregiver Isolation vs. Caregiver Loneliness

-While often used interchangeably, caregiver isolation and caregiver loneliness are distinct experiences and that matter to both health and well-being.
+While often used interchangeably, caregiver isolation and caregiver loneliness are distinct experiences that affect both health and well-being.
 Caregiver isolation refers to the state of being socially disconnected.
-This can mean few social contacts, not participating in community or social activities, or being physical separation from others due to caregiving duties.
+This can mean few social contacts, not participating in community or social activities, or physical separation from others due to caregiving duties.

 In contrast, caregiver loneliness is an emotional experience.
 It is the feeling of being alone, regardless of how many people are physically around.
 A person can be surrounded by people and still feel lonely if they lack meaningful connection, emotional support, or a sense that others truly understand their experience.